GTA Incident Statistics

 QUEENS WHARF RD between HOUSEY ST & FORT YORK BLVD

-Thirty-four units responded Wednesday at 2:53pm to a 2-alarm highrise residential fire at Queens Wharf Road between Housey Street and Fort York Boulevard.
+Thirty-four units arrived Wednesday at 2:53pm at Queens Wharf Road between Housey Street and Fort York Boulevard for a 2-alarm highrise residential fire.
+The afternoon incident prompted a major emergency deployment.

 A333, A433, C13, C30, C30, C31, C33, C33, C34, CMD30, CMD30, CMD30C, CMD30C, FI31, HR114, HR332, HZ323, L315, L325, L331, LA325, P143, P314, P315, P322, P331, P332, P333, P334, P342, R325, R346, R346, S331